Living in Kuwait

 We asked people how much they someone comfortably live on in Kuwait, they wrote:

 "The cost of living in Kuwait is generally considered to be high, with the cost of basic necessities such as food, housing, and transportation being significantly higher than in many other countries.
 The cost of rent in Kuwait is particularly high, with the average rent for a one-bedroom apartment in Kuwait City being around $1,000 per month.
 Other costs such as utilities, transportation, and entertainment can also be expensive.
-However, the cost of living in Kuwait is offset by the country's high wages and generous benefits, making it an attractive destination for many expats," said one expat in Kuwait.
+However, the cost of living in Kuwait is offset by the country's high wages and generous benefits, making it an attractive destination for many expats," remarked one expat who made the move to Kuwait.

 "The cost of living in Kuwait is generally high, with prices for goods and services being higher than in many other countries.
 The capital city of Kuwait City is the most expensive place to live in the country, with prices for goods and services being higher than in other parts of the country.
 The rental price for a nice 1 bedroom apartment in Kuwait City is around $1,000 USD per month, while a nice 2 bedroom apartment is around $1,500 USD per month.
 Eating dinner at a moderately priced restaurant in Kuwait City can cost around $20 USD per person," mentioned an expat living in Kuwait.